 Plant based sheet pan dinners are definitely a thing at our house.
 I’m basically always roasting some type of vegetable to have with a meal or to just have on hand.
 I’ll then just use the sheet pan as a vessel to heat up cooked grains, beans etc along with the veg.
 Super convenient!
 If you’re using parchment paper on your pan, it makes cleanup even easier.

-With this recipe, I start by making a really simple, ginger-y peanut sauce.
+With this recipe, I start by making a version of my really simple, ginger-y vegan peanut sauce.
 Then, I move to roasting the sweet potatoes in olive oil and spices.
 They get a head start while I toss the broccoli rabe, chickpeas, and tomatoes in more spices and olive oil.
 Those are added to the sheet pan at the 30 minute mark.
 Once everything is tender, I take it out and top with toasted pumpkin seeds, red onion, and herbs.

 I like to serve this with a cooked grain on the side, fresh greens, and extra drizzles of peanut sauce.
 So easy and satisfying!
 The sweet potatoes are mellow, the broccoli rabe has that cruciferous edge, the tomatoes bring a bright pop, and the chickpeas are hearty.
 Plus the peanut sauce is creamy and dreamy!